 Jazz 4-5 is technically and musically demanding and the class moves at a fast pace.
 This class has a greater emphasis on perfecting technique (such as pelvic and back stability), performing skills, vocabulary and varied styles.
 There is an emphasis on seamlessly connecting movements and skills into a refined fluid movement.Students acquire and develop an advanced awareness and control of effective posture and body alignment.
 This level prepares dancers for a professional career if they so choose.

 Dancers in this level of jazz must be enrolled in Ballet class.

 All must audition for placement.

-Hip Hop (Beginning and Intermediate)
+Hip Hop ( Intermediate)

 Hip Hop offers all the benefits of participating in a team sport or academic organization.

 It allows the dancers to unwind, learn new dance moves,express themselves, and gain rhythm while spending time with peers.